LE BOULANGER DE L'HÔTEL DE VILLE

 The concept of the shop arose from Philippe-Marc Jocteur, a baker who started his boulangerie adventure in Lyon near the charming Île Barbe.
 In a city with one of the highest concentrations of restaurants per capita in the country, Lyon is often coined as France’s gastronomic capital.
 Exciting food finds, special events and the general beauty of the city all play a huge role in what makes this region a popular choice for both tourists and French locals alike.

-The non-pretentiousness of the boulangerie is instantly recogniseable, with customers taking their time to peruse the delicacies on display.
+The cute shop front of the boulangerie is instantly recogniseable, with customers taking their time to peruse the delicacies on display.
 They then take their chosen sweet treat to a small table to enjoy with a cup of coffee doing what many French people love to do - savour that leisurely time to sit back in good company and watch the world go by.

 Le Boulanger de L'hôtel de Ville